Monday's Scottish gossip

 Paul McGinn says his new Motherwell team-mate Shane Blaney reminded him of Virgil van Dijk as he sent the Steelmen crashing out of Europe five months ago.
 (Daily Record)

-Goalkeeper Sam Walker is adamant Kilmarnock's looming Hampden date with Celtic in the League Cup semi-final will ensure standards don't slip at Rugby Park in the new year.
+Goalkeeper Sam Walker is adamant Kilmarnock's looming Hampden date with Celtic in the League Cup semi-final will ensure standards do not slip at Rugby Park early in 2023.
 (Daily Record)

 Goalkeeper Ross Laidlaw insists Ross County go into the New Year determined to prove they are still Premiership class.
 (Press & Journal)